A multidisciplinary group of – mainly – Canadian people, interested in the History of humanitarian aid, in academia, archives and NGOs.

 - Uriel Contreras, from ITESM Puebla Campus, Mexico, MITACS Globalink project (Summer 2015).
 Uriel accompanied the CNHH at the CanadianHistorical Association Annual Meeting, helped set up the website, and organize the Second Workshop of the CNHH.
 He wrote a blog on his visit to the archives of Plan Canada: My Visit to Plan Canada’s Head Offices in Toronto.
 See also Introducing Uriel: Summer Student Joins Canadian Network for Humanitarian Aid.

-- Sean Eedy, PhD Carleton University, (From Fall 2015).
+- Sean Eedy, PhD Carleton University, (2015-present).
 In addition to being the webmaster, Sean wrote a blog on German Diaspora Aid in the Post-War and its Meaning for Today.